Expect to find

 Amanda O'Brien

-Dominican Republic - Known as the historic heart of Santo Domingo, the Zona Colonial is a maze of pretty streets and shade-covered squares.
-All the beautiful colonial-era buildings house shops, restaurants and cafes making it a lovely area to pass an afternoon in.
+When exploring the Dominican Republic, make sure to hit the Zona Colonial.
+Known as the historic heart of Santo Domingo, it is a maze of pretty streets and shade-covered squares.
+All the beautiful colonial-era buildings house shops, restaurants and cafes make it a lovely area to pass an afternoon in.

 Amanda O'BrienPersonal Travel Planner